Alduino/MCL/README.md

+No proper documentation yet, this is still very much in its early stages.

 ## Progress

 - [x] **Stage 1**: Language parser - parses the MCL language and generates a JSON file for the preprocessor *working